 In 2018, the PRI implemented minimum requirements for PRI membership for investors.
-Existing and future asset owner and investment manager signatories who fail to meet these requirements over a two-year period, following extensive engagement with the PRI, will be delisted.
-Currently, we are reviewing the minimum requirements, with the aim of introducing revised requirements in the 2022 Reporting Framework.
+Existing and future asset owner and investment manager signatories who fail to meet these requirements over a two-year period, following extensive engagement with the PRI, will be submitted to the PRI Board for delisting.

 The minimum requirements

-These are the three minimum requirements existing and future asset owner and investment manager signatories must meet:
+Below are the three minimum requirements existing and future asset owner and investment manager signatories are required to meet when reporting on a mandatory basis to the PRI:

 |RI policy, setting out:

 The PRI’s consultation on strengthening signatory accountability in September 2017 showed strong signatory support for using reporting and assessment data to delist signatories whose progress in implementing the Principles is not sufficient.
-View an overview of the consultation responses.
+View an overview of the consultation responses (PDF).

 The increased accountability of the PRI as an organisation is one of the focus areas of our 10-year Blueprint for responsible investment.